Request For Comment on Draft Specification for The CXING Programming Language.

 The mutex() function creates a mutex which is a sharable object that can be used across threads.
 The argument v will be an exclusive object protected by the mutex.

-The acquire() method of a mutex returns a value native object representing v - when the function returns, it is guaranteed that the thread in which it returns is the only thread holding the value protected by the mutex, and that until the value goes out of scope, no other thread may simultaneously use the value.
+The acquire() method of a mutex returns a "gift" object that can be used for accessing v - when the function returns, it is guaranteed that the thread in which it returns is the only thread holding the value protected by the mutex, and that until the gift object goes out of scope, there should be no other thread simultaneously using the value.

 The __copy__() and __final__() properties increments and decrements respectively, a conceptual counter - this counter is initially set to 1 by acquire() and any future functions that may be defined fulfilling similar role; when it reaches 0, the mutex is 'unlocked', allowing other threads to acquire the value for use.